OUR IMPACT

 Reaching College Students

-- We provide over 8,000 Jewish students on campus meaningful Jewish experiences through our 11 partner Hillels.
+• We provide 10,000 Jewish students on campus meaningful Jewish experiences through our 11 partner Hillels.

 Connecting to Community